Jean's Bible Study Topics of the New Testament

 Rom 6,15-22

-· (13m) Serve God faithfully – We have an option as to whom we are going to serve, but we do not have an option whether to be a servant.
-You are going to serve someone, be it God or be it your own flesh, if you consider your flesh a viable option.
-After weighing the consequences of serving self, it is hard to believe that anyone would choose it over serving God, but most people do.
+(13m) Servant >> Serve God faithfully – We have an option as to whom we will serve, but we do not have an option whether to be a servant.
+We will serve someone, be it God or be it the devil through the flesh.
+After weighing the benefits and consequences, it is hard to believe that anyone would choose the flesh over the Spirit, but most people do.

-· (87j) Thy kingdom come Ø Obedience Ø Being a slave to obedience -- When we get to heaven, we will no longer be slaves to obedience after receiving our new bodies that will gladly do the will of God.
-However, in our current bodies we will remain a slave to God's will, because our minds and our bodies don't want to serve Him.
-We prefer to serve ourselves.
-We were born with nothing, and although we may have a houses and a cars and other possessions, the fact remains that we are still living in stark poverty.
-Nothing has changed since we were born, except that we have accumulated a bunch of meaningless junk, but our bodies will die without the bare essentials: food, shelter, sleep, etc. As born again children of God, our spirit is occupied by a genuine substance from heaven that makes us want to serve God, but our bodies still operate in the survival mode.
-So, if we are going to serve God, we first need to put our flesh under subjection to the will of God, and force it to operate in the faith mode of trusting God, and learning how to relax and let God be our provider, regardless of our income status.
+(87j) Thy kingdom come >> Obedience >> Being a slave to obedience -- When we get to heaven, we will no longer be slaves to obedience after receiving our new bodies, for then we will gladly do His will, but in our current body we remain a slave to God, because our body is unwilling to serve Him.
+We were born with nothing, and although we may have a house and car and other possessions, the fact remains that we are still living in stark poverty.
+Nothing has changed since we were born, and we will die with nothing.
+As born-again Christians, we house a genuine substance from heaven that makes us want God, and He clothes us with His power to please Him, though in the flesh our bodies still operate in survival mode.
+So if we serve God, we first need to put our flesh under subjection, and force it to operate in faith and trust God.

 Rom 6,15-19

-· (129m) Thy kingdom come Ø Manifestations of faith Ø Unity Ø Being in one accord Ø Single minded Ø Avoid contradicting yourself -- The key to Christianity is aligning your body, soul and spirit to converge at the one focal point of obeying Christ.
-It takes sacrifice of time and duty to the word of God and to prayer, but when you achieve it, all your efforts are paid off in your participation of the realm of the spirit that is opened up to your renewed mind.
+(129m) Thy kingdom come >> Manifestations of faith >> Unity >> Being in one accord >> Single minded >> Avoid contradicting yourself -- The key to Christianity is aligning your body, soul and spirit to converge at singularity, which is Christ.
+It takes time and duty to the word of God and prayer, yet all our efforts are worth participating in the spiritual realm that opens to our renewed mind.

-· (195d) Denying Christ Ø Man exercises his will against God Ø Idolatry Ø Serving two masters Ø You cannot serve righteousness and sin together
+(195d) Denying Christ >> Man exercises his will against God >> Idolatry >> Serving two masters >> You cannot serve righteousness and sin together

 Rom 6,15-18

-· (184f) Works of the devil Ø The origin of lawlessness Ø Abusing the grace of God Ø Spending His grace on your pleasures Ø Trying to take advantage of God’s kindness -- These verses go with verses 1-4
+(184f) Works of the devil >> The origin of lawlessness >> Abusing the grace of God >> Spending His grace on your pleasures >> Trying to take advantage of God’s kindness -- These verses go with verses 1-4

 Rom 6-15,16